mqtthiqs/at-doc/docs/modules/comb.md

 The following parameters have as many independently-modulatable instances as there are comb filters (see [Modulation](../atelier/modulation.md)).

 - **Spread:** Channel-locality of each comb filter's processes.
 At 0%, each comb filter processes only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each comb filter processes all channels in parallel (multi-mono).
 - **Gain:** Output gain of all comb filters.
-Combined with the gain of each filter.
-- **Damp:** Amount of damping, or how much high frequencies (higher than the resonance) are attenuated as decay progresses.
-At 0% no or very minimal damping is applied, leading to a metallic tone; at 100%, the harmonic content of the input is immediately attenuated into a sine at the resonance frequency.
+- **Damp:** Amount of damping, or how much high frequencies are attenuated as decay progresses.
+At 0%, no damping is applied, leading to metallic tones; at 100%, the filter rapidly converges to the resonance frequency.
-- **Warp:** Warps the resonant partials, from purely harmonic (0%) to weirdly dissonant.
+- **Warp:** Warps the resonance partials, from purely harmonic (0%) to weirdly dissonant.
 It works by introducing a complex all-pass filter in the feedback loop, delaying some frequencies more than others at each round-trip.
 - **Phase:** Controls where in the delay loop the output signal is picked up, i.e. only at the end (0%) or in the middle as the sum of the forward and backward direction (100%).
 At 100%, phase cancellations are such that only odd harmonics ring.
 - **Predelay:** Introduces a short delay before the input signal hits the comb filter loop.